Back to blog

 Attachments

-Inline images and some mobile-app images are trickier.
-I found it useful to normalize those into the same attachment shape as the regular file references before doing anything else.
-That kept the rest of the pipeline from caring where the attachment originally came from.
+In the raw event flow, the attachment list isn't ready to use as-is.
+Regular channel files usually arrive as references with a contentUrl.
+Inline images and some mobile-app images are trickier, and I found it useful to normalize those into the same shape as the regular file references before doing anything else — that kept the rest of the pipeline from caring where an attachment originally came from.

-The normalized shape can stay very small:
+The normalized shape stays small:

 • id